-The Geology concentration provides a comprehensive undergraduate education in geoscience, emphasizing a hands-on and field-oriented approach that is well-suited to professional careers in the energy, water, mining and other resources industries, government agencies, consulting, resource management, and the many other fields that employ geologists.
-The Geology concentration provides a strong general science background for other diverse careers, including primary and secondary school teaching, science writing, environmental and resource law, and resource and/or hazards specializations within the construction, insurance, land use, securities, and other industries.
+The Geology concentration provides a comprehensive undergraduate education in geoscience, emphasizing a hands-on and field-oriented approach that is well-suited to professional careers in the energy, water, environmental and resources industries, and the many other fields that employ geologists.
+The Geology concentration provides a strong general science background for additional diverse careers, including primary and secondary school teaching, science writing, environmental and resource law, and resource and/or hazards specializations within the construction, insurance, land use, securities, and other industries.
 The Geology concentration additionally provides foundational preparation for graduate education in the many geosciences subdisciplines.

 Freshman